Recommended for you:

 A dog will reach their senior years typically around age 11, but again it can differ between size and breed of dog.
 Larger dogs tend to reach their senior years more quickly than smaller dogs due to the stress that is put on their body from being a large breed.
 As your dog ages, their body and nutrition needs will change once more.
 There will be metabolic and immunologic changes that require altering your dog's diet.
 Every dog differs, so be sure to ask at your dog's annual checkup if he has reached or is approaching their senior years.

 A senior dog food will be formulated to help maintain their normal body functions.
 Metabolism often slows down significantly, so senior dogs don't need food that is rich in calories.
 In addition, Hill's makes foods specifically formulated to support healthy mobility, which can be an issue for older dogs.
 If you have any concerns about your dog's health as he ages, be sure to consult your veterinarian to help you select the best dog food to meet your senior dog's needs.

 Remember, dog nutritional requirements can change at any point in your pet's life regardless of age.
 If your vet recommends altering your pet's diet, make sure to follow their instructions, and always remember to gradually transition your dog from each dog food to avoid digestive problems.

 Choosing Dog Food for Each Stage of Life

-Don't forget to keep fresh clean water available to your dog, in addition to his food, at all times.
+Don't forget to keep fresh clean water available to your dog, in addition to their food, at all times.

 One more quick note about feeding your dog a nutritious diet.
-When you love your dog so much, it's easy to want to spoil him with treats and snacks.
+When you love your dog so much, it's easy to want to spoil them with treats and snacks.
 Just remember to share healthy dog treats, when training your pup.
-Dog treats shouldn't make up more than five percent of your dog's diet.
+Dog treats shouldn't make up more than ten percent of your dog's diet.